sisong/libdivsufsort/README.md

 libdivsufsort is a software library that implements a lightweight suffix array construction algorithm.

 ## News
-* 2019-10-25: Stackoverflow has been fixed.
-New version is successfully tested
+* 2016-10-25: Stackoverflow has been fixed.
+Current version is stable.
 * 2016-10-24: Daware currently has a [rare stackoverflow](https://github.com/akamiru/sort/issues/1) issue.
 Don't use in production.
 * 2016-10-20: Spsort replace by Daware a novel linear time SACA (implemented as O(n * log(n)) time)
 * 2016-09-19: Trsort replaced by Spsort a spreadsort based implementation of radixSA (around 10% faster)